cloudflare/cloudflare-docs/content/ssl/edge-certificates/geokey-manager/supported-options.md

 ### Private Cages with Biometric Readers

 All equipment is in private cages with physical access controlled via biometrics and recorded in audit logs.
-Entrants have to pass through 5 separate readers before the cage can be accessed.
+Entrants have to pass through five separate readers before they can access the cage.

 ### Exterior Security Controls and Monitoring